freewheel/code-kitchen/readme.md

 Compared to other solutions, it supports the following features:

-- Private source code dependencies support
+- Private source code dependencies support 🔒
 - Multiple files in a single demo
 - CSS (CSS modules) and JSON files
-- A completely static solution without the need for a remote server
+- A completely static solution without the need for a remote server 🔌
 - Type hints in the code editor

 ## Demo 🎩

-Check out the demo at <PLACEHOLDER>
+Check out the demo at https://freewheel.github.io/code-kitchen/

 ## Usage